-The proposal to ratify the appointment of D&T as our independent registered public accounting firm for 2022 (Proposal No. 3) is considered routine under applicable rules.
+The proposal to ratify the appointment of D&T as our independent registered public accounting firm for 2023 (Proposal No. 4) is considered routine under applicable rules.
 A broker or other nominee may generally vote on routine matters.

-The election of directors (Proposal No. 1) and the advisory vote on executive compensation (Proposal No. 2) are matters considered nonroutine under applicable rules.
+The election of directors (Proposal No. 1), the advisory vote on executive compensation (say on pay vote) (Proposal No. 2), and the advisory vote on the frequency of say on pay votes (Proposal No. 3) are matters considered non-routine under applicable rules.
 A broker or other nominee cannot vote without instructions on non-routine matters, and therefore there may be broker non-votes on Proposal Nos.
-1 and 2.
+1, 2 and 3.